domagalski/pocketcorr/README.md

 PocketCorr
 ===========================================================

-KATCP-based pocket correlator for ROACH boards.
+This is a KATCP-based pocket correlator for single ROACH boards.

 Documentation
 -------------